hsuwanying/datalake_n_warehouse/README.md

-# Discovering the Immstagramable destinations in Switzerland: A Traveller Insights analysis from data Collection to data Visualization
+# Discovering the Immstagramable destinations in Switzerland: A traveller insights analysis from data collection to data visualization
 ### This project aims to build a travel data warehouse and create an insight dashboard that helps Swiss OTAs optimize the online booking experience using social media and search engine data.

 <br>